-Over the past few years, the black population in the Netherlands and their allies have begun to take a stand against Zwarte Piet and call it what it really is: racist.
+Over the past few years, the black population in the Netherlands and its allies have begun to take a stand against Zwarte Piet and call it what it really is: racist.

 But despite the movement gaining more support, counter-protesters continue to be an issue.

-At last year’s parade in Eindhoven, Jerry and his group were met with racial slurs and were even pelted with eggs.
+At the 2018 parade in Eindhoven, Jerry and his group were met with racial slurs and were even pelted with eggs.
 But he wasn’t the least bit surprised.

 “A lot of people were shocked, but you know who was not shocked?
 Black people are not shocked.
 We have been saying it.”

 Afriyie uses his platform to talk to schools throughout the Netherlands about race and the harmful effects of blackface.
 And though progress has been slow, his hard work is paying off, with some schools abandoning Zwarte Piet for Schoorsteen Piet, or “Chimney Pete” who has soot on his face.